 An important note is that I would like for you to look for papers without concern for the “difficulty.”
 Each project will likely have differing degrees of difficulty, and I will do my best to standardize them all by making lighter models more substantive and more difficult models lighter.
 Really, I want the subject to be important and interesting to you, because that will bring out your drive and best work!

 Congratulations!
 You’ve hopefully decided upon a paper for your Remodeling Project by this point!
-This paper will be the major project for this course, which will be one of the main foci of the course follwing break.
+This paper will be the major project for this course, which will be the main focus of the course following break.

 As mentioned above in Part I, the next step in this project will be to deeply familiarize yourself with the paper and to share it with the rest of the class.
 The benefits of these presentations are threefold:

-I ask that this first presentation, that will take place October 02 in lab, be 7 minutes long.
+I ask that this first presentation, that will take place March 06 in lab, be 7 minutes long.
 There will be a few minutes for questions following each presentation.
 The format of the presentation should be that of the scientific paper itself, with a conceptual background, motivation (e.g., hypotheses, goals, aims), methods, results, and discussion.
 If I had to suggest a ratio of time for each of the sections in for the presentations (excluding motivation), I would suggest a 2:1:2:2.
 That’s mostly because I want you to present on the ecology of the paper, why a model was warranted, what the model yielded, and what the model output means for the ecological question.
-Your next presentation on October 16 will be strictly on methodology, so please just summarize it here.
+Your next presentation on March 20 will be strictly on methodology, so please just summarize it briefly here.
 (The methods presentation will be around 1:2 of (what they did):(what you are doing).)

 Aside from that, I don’t have any strict guidelines.
 Generally presentations have little text on slide, a goal of around 1 slide per minute works well, and remember that slides are enhancements for talks, not crutches.